linker3000/departures-board-CYD/README.md

 # departures-board [![License Badge](https://img.shields.io/badge/BY--NC--SA%204.0%20License-grey?style=flat&logo=creativecommons&logoColor=white)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-This is an ESP32 based mini Departures Board replicating those at many UK railway stations using data provided by National Rail's public API.
+This is an ESP32 based mini Departures Board replicating those at many UK railway stations using data provided by National Rail's public API and, new in v1.2, replicating London Underground Arrivals boards using data provided by TfL .
 This implementation uses a 3.12" OLED display panel with SSD1322 display controller onboard.
 STL files are also provided for 3D printing the custom desktop case.

 ## Features
 * All processing is done onboard by the ESP32 processor
-* Smooth animation matching the real departures boards
+* Smooth animation matching the real departures and arrivals boards
 * Displays up to the next 9 departures with platform, calling stations and expected departure time
-* Optionally only show services calling at a selected station (**new in v1.1**)
+* Optionally only show services calling at a selected station
 * Network Rail service messages
 * Train information (operator, class, number of coaches etc.)
+* Displays up to the next 9 arrivals with time to station (London Underground mode)
+* TfL station and network service messages (London Underground mode)
-* Fully-featured Web UI - choose any station on the UK network
+* Fully-featured Web UI - choose any station on the UK network / London Tube & DLR network
 * Automatic firmware updates (optional)
 * Displays the weather at the selected location (optional)
 * STL files provided for custom 3D printed case (**updated: now USB-C compatible**)